ReversedK/LocateAnything/README.md

 **Developer-friendly**

-LocateAnything has been built with extensibility in mind : addons using LocateAnything in conjunction with another WP plugin  typically are less than 300 lines of code.
+LocateAnything has been built on the great library LeafletJs (http://leafletjs.com/) and coded with extensibility in mind : addons using LocateAnything in conjunction with another WP plugin  typically are less than 300 lines of code.

 **Use just any
 taxonomy as a filter**